monicasoberon/monicasoberon/README.md

 # Hi there, I'm Mónica Soberón Zubía! 👋

 I'm a B.S. student in Computer Science and Technology Engineering at [Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM)](https://www.itesm.mx/), passionate about data science and innovation.
-I hold both Mexican and American citizenship, and you can reach me at [monicasoberon2747@gmail.com](mailto:monicasoberon2747@gmail.com).
+You can reach me at [monicasoberon2747@gmail.com](mailto:monicasoberon2747@gmail.com).

 ## 🔧 Skills